 Given that wireless networking is fast coming to equaling or even surpass Ethernet in terms of criticality for user access across different business networks, it's not surprising that vendors are moving into even deeper "whole solution managed under single pain of glass" waters.
 Meraki may not be the biggest fish in the networking pond, but I can speak first-hand about its effectiveness at providing a turn-key, cloud-managed solution that makes managing a network easy.
 (And, in my case, it's a network on another continent that tightly integrates with my main network.)
 I'm tickled that a good thing is getting even better with Meraki's latest announcements, and am hopeful that others in the networking space are working on similar strategies.

 Gone should be the days of thinking of wired and wireless networking as unique spaces, and needing racks full of appliances to gain VPN and enterprise-class security capabilities.
 Meraki has proven that for the right environments, a tremendous amount can be done with minimal box requirements, and that installation and management don't need a team of IT pros to accomplish.
 Here's hoping we see more of the same from the competition.

-Disclaimer: I am a single-site Meraki customer.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Disclaimer: I am a single-site Meraki customer.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio